-The other camp has emphasized that 1 percentage point annually is large when it compounds over many years - and, moreover, that aging will slow the growth of the tax base, potentially compromising other major government programs, manageable tax rates, and debt control (Robson 2001, 2007, 2010; Drummond and Burleton 2010; Dodge and Dion 2011; and Emery et al. 2012).
-Glaciers may move slowly, but they transform a landscape: this view tends to see the current system as unsustainable, in the sense that avoiding a painful collision between key fiscal priorities requires fundamental changes to the financing and delivery of healthcare.
+2012).
+Glaciers may move slowly, but they transform a landscape: this view tends to see the current system as unsustainable, in the sense that avoiding a painful collision between key fiscal priorities requires fundamental changes to healthcare financing and delivery.

-While the debate has raged, growth in publicly funded healthcare has outpaced even the growth of one of Canada's most dynamic economies, rising from 5.8 percent of Alberta's GDP in 1991 to about 6.2 percent in 2012.
-More strikingly, it has risen from 28 percent of the provincial government's program spending in 1991 to about 49 percent in 2012, and its share of provincial own-source revenue - that is, revenues that Alberta raises itself rather than funds transferred from Ottawa - has risen from 37 percent in 1991 to about 52 percent in 2012.
+While the debate has raged, publicly funded healthcare in New Brunswick has risen from 8.1 percent of provincial GDP in 1991 to about 9.8 percent in 2012.
+At the same time, it has risen from 30 percent of the provincial government's program spending in 1991 to about 41 percent in 2012, and its share of provincial own-source revenue - that is, revenues New Brunswick raises itself rather than funds transferred from Ottawa - has risen from 47 percent to about 61 percent.

-So, whatever the precise impact of aging and its interactions with changes in treatment, publicly funded healthcare's claim on provincial resources has increased.
-The 2011 Premier's Council for Economic Strategy Report implies that this trend is unsustainable.
-How concerned should Albertans be about the implications of demographic change and healthcare costs for their fiscal future?
+Whatever the precise impact of aging and its interactions with changes in treatment, publicly funded healthcare's claim on provincial resources has increased.
+The New Brunswick 2012/13 budget also highlighted the ongoing effort to reduce the rate of growth of health spending.
+How might an aging population complicate that task in the future?